Paris 2024: inclusive and accessible Games

 Improving public spaces to ensure seamless access to these services

-Objective: 17 districts of enhanced accessibility, one in each arrondissement of Paris by 2024.
+Objective: 17 enhanced accessibility neighborhoods, one in each arrondissement of Paris by 2024.

 The first ambition is to use the Games to make Paris more accessible.

-Quartiers d'Accessibilité Augmentée (QAA(Improved accessibility neighborhoods)) will be set up in every arrondissement of the capital.
+Quartiers hyper accessibles (QHA (Enhanced accessibility neighborhoods)) will be set up in every arrondissement of the capital.
 These priority accessibility areas will enable people with disabilities to access useful services and facilities: accommodation, transport, shops, schools, public services, cultural and sports facilities.
 This approach is part of the Olympic and Paralympic Legacy and the Olympic Transformation Program: to ensure that the Olympic Games are accessible to people with disabilities.
 The APF-France disability association, along with others, will be mobilized to contribute its expertise on the quality of improvements.
 Once the Games are over, this approach will be gradually extended to other areas of Paris.

-This innovative approach will apply to the 17 neighborhoods 17 arrondissements in the first wave of "Embellir votre quartier", each of which will include an enhanced accessibility district.
-In each "enhanced accessibility" district, reliable, up-to-date information on the level of accessibility of services will be available.
+This innovative approach will apply to 17 arrondissements in the first wave of the "Embellir votre quartier" scheme, each of which will include an enhanced accessibility neighborhood.
+In each enhanced accessibility neighborhood, reliable, up-to-date information on the level of accessibility of services will be available.
 All local shops and services will be mobilized to improve or highlight the quality of their welcome and accessibility.
 The City of Paris, in conjunction with associations, will support the managers of establishments (shops, facilities, etc.) in this process.
 Municipal facilities in these neighborhoods will also benefit from improvements and measures that enhance their accessibility.

-The ultimate aim is to offer a complete and proportionate range of universally accessible services in these districts of enhanced accessibility.
+The ultimate aim is to offer a complete and proportionate range of universally accessible services in these enhanced accessibility neighborhoods.

 The mobility measures planned for the Games will be continued to create a positive legacy for people with reduced mobility.
 For example: